End-to-End User Flow: DRAGEN Analysis

 Steps:

-DRAGEN Demo Bundle assets should be available now in your projects Data and Pipelines pages.
+DRAGEN Demo Bundle assets will now be available on the Data and Pipelines pages.

 Pipelines